Mixing times via super-fast coupling: Transposition shuffling for the case

 If $M$ is the matrix shown then the $(1/9)M$ is the stochastic matrix that represents the dynamics of the chain.

-The square of $M$ is $M^2 = 9I + 12N$ where $N$ is the 6 by 6 matrix consisting of all 1's.
-The maximum total variation distance between any starting point and any other starting point $(21 Ð 12)/81 = 9/3^4 = 1/9$.
-If we raise $M$ to the $2m$ power we get $M^{2m} = (9*I + 12*N)^m = a_mI + b_mN$, and continuing this calculation shows that the difference between the (1,1) entry and the (1,2) entry is $9^m = 3^{2m}$.
-This means that after $2m$ iterations the total variation norm between any two distinct starting places is $1/3^{2m}$, so the mixing rate is geometric with error of ${1 \over 2 \cdot 3^{2m}}$, and the mixing rate is 1/3.The 1/2 comes from reducing the total variation distance between distinct starting places to that of one starting permutation and the uniform distribution.
+The square of $M$ is $M^2 = 9I + 12N$ where $N$ is the 6 by 6 matrix consisting of all 1s.
+The maximum total variation distance between any starting point and any other starting point is $(21 - 12)/81 = 1/9$.
+If we raise $M$ to the power $2t$ we get $M^{2t} = (9I + 12N)^t = a_tI + b_tN$, where $a_t=9^t $.
+This means that after $2t$ iterations the total variation norm between any two distinct starting places is $1/3^{2t}$, so the mixing rate is geometric with error of ${1 \over 2 \cdot 3^{2t}}$.
+The 1/2 comes from reducing the total variation distance between distinct starting places to that of one starting permutation and the uniform distribution.

-Since every odd power of M is the product of an even power of M with M, we can similarly compute the total variation distance in this case.
-An analogous calculation gives the total variation distance between $X_m$ and the uniform $U$ as
+Since every odd power of $M$ is the product of an even power of $M$ with $M$, we can similarly compute the total variation distance in this case.
+An analogous calculation gives the total variation distance between $X_t$ and the uniform $U$ as

-So for all $m$ we have
+So for all $t$ we have

-Using the $Q\times P$ association (picking a face value and then picking a location to swap cards with) there are 9 equal possibilities.
-If $X_0 = 123$, the identity then $X_1$ has nine equal outcomes, three of which are 123, and there are two chances for each of three transpositions, 132, 213, and 321.
+If we use the $Q\times P$ association, picking a face value and then picking a location to swap cards with, and if $X_0 = 123$, then the first transposition will have nine equally likely outcomes $X_1$, three of which are configuration 123, and there are two chances for each of three configurations, 132, 213, and 321.
 These are shown in the chart below.
-In keeping with group invarience, the possible successors of any permutation are three chances to remain in its previous state and two chances for each of two group elements of opposite parity.
+In keeping with group invariance, each turn there are three chances to remain in its previous state and two chances for each of two group elements of opposite parity.

-On the other hand, if we wish to couple with the path arising from $132$ using group invariance, we get the following table:
+On the other hand, if we wish to couple with the path arising from $X_0=132$ using group invariance, we get the following table:

 Looking at the diagram, we see that four out of nine outcomes can be perfectly coupled, and that the remaining line up as transpositions of each other.
 Actually, we can do a bit better by coupling two that differ by a 3-cycle and then four that couple as transpositions.
 Specifically, couple two 123s with the corresponding 123s, the two 132s with the corresponding 132s, the remaining 123 with 312, and 213 with 132, and then the remaining three couple in any way with the corresponding remaining 3 outcomes.
 After drawing some infinite trees, and calculating many geometric series one arrives at the optimal tree coupling which is $m 3^{-m}$.
 Note that this coupling is strictly larger, leaving open the possibility that tree coupling may be unable to achieve the optimal mixing rates.
 As an aside, note that the trajectories of the process are given by a two dimensional substitution system given by iterating the three by three diagrams above.